vinay-kumar/ng2-google-analytics/README.md

 # Ng2GoogleAnalytics
 ## Add Google Analytics to your Angular2+ or Ionic2+ projects
+version 1.0.0

-Tested on Angular 2 - 5
+Tested on Angular 6+

-For Angular 6+ projects use version 1.0.0
+For Angular 2 - 5 projects use version 0.2.0

 1. Easy installation
 2. Angular 2+ and Ionic 2+ compatible